Updated September 8, 2020

 “Mind-body interventions (MBIs) such as meditation, yoga and Tai Chi don’t simply relax us; they can ‘reverse’ the molecular reactions in our DNA which cause ill-health and depression, according to a study by the universities of Coventry and Radboud.”

-You can find the summarized strategies that I used to edit my physical and mental health equations to improve my health eliminating depression, toxicant induced loss of tolerance (TILT), multiple chemical sensitivities (MCS) and multiple food allergies in my book The Whole Person Well-being Equation.
-You can find out about the additional supports that I use through my blog posts and social media pages which are listed at the end of this post.
+You can find the summarized strategies that I used to edit my physical and mental health equations to improve my health, eliminating depression, toxicant induced loss of tolerance (TILT), multiple chemical sensitivities (MCS), stress sensitization and multiple food allergies; in my book The Whole Person Well-being Equation.
+You can also find out about the additional supports that I use through my blog posts and social media pages which are listed at the end of this post.

-Consider escaping to the farmacy, garden and green space
+Consider escaping to a farmacy, garden, green space or botanical experience

 ‘for your physical, mental, emotional and spiritual ails’

-Escaping to, immersing in and eating from nature brings so many body, mind and spirit benefits!
+Escaping to, immersing in and eating from nature and botanical experiences brings so many body, mind and spirit benefits!

 Elisabeth Hines, C.N.C., C.B.P., Holistic Wellness Practitioner, Health by Design, http://www.mybodycanhealitself.ca/